NuschtOS/nixos-modules/README.md

 - Higher level configuration of Blackbox exporter's dnsProbes and httpProbes for Prometheus
 - Easy integration of Matrix Synapse, Element Web, Synapse Admin by etkecc and extra Oembed providers
 - Check if network kernel modules could be missing in initrd and deterministic luks unlock order
+- Extra options for Nginx like a common server/locations block, quic, default 404 server, aws-lc tls library, tcp fast open and more
 - Configure Nextcloud Apps Memories Apps and properly setup efficient preview generation
 - Predone Nginx config for Minio console and object storage (S3)
 - Restricted nix remote builders which can only execute remote builds